ngageoint/hootenanny/README.md

 # Support
 * [FAQ](https://github.com/ngageoint/hootenanny/wiki/Frequently-Asked-Questions)

+As there are lot of different conflation scenarios out in the wild, there is no one-size fits all conflation algorithm.
+Hootenanny attempts to capture most scenarios with the default configuration options, but many times you will need to modify options specific to the data you are conflating to get the best results.
+Don't hesitate to ask for help if something isn't conflating how you expect it to.

-* If you have any support questions, please create an issue in this repository.
+If you have any support questions, please create an issue in this repository.

 # Development
 * [Contributing](https://github.com/ngageoint/hootenanny/blob/master/CONTRIBUTING.md)